 The research fund receives a donation each year from the Leslie Bailey Charitable Trust.
 This trust was created upon the death of Leslie F. Bailey, a long-standing contributor to the Association.
 Under the terms of this trust, the research fund receives 5% of the fair market value of the trust in perpetuity.
 The annual distribution to the Association is approximately $6,500 each year.

-Please click here to donate to the general fund and help the American Aging Association accelerate the development of interventions for age-related disease.
+Please click here to donate to the Research Fund and help the American Aging Association accelerate the development of interventions for age-related disease.